How to start a voice over career in 2022: a definitive guide

 Voiceover artists needed!

 If you were to see an advert declaring ‘voiceover artists or voice actors needed’, would you be confident to apply right now?
+Voice over jobs can be found in many ways and I cover this in the free course.
 A 21st-century voiceover career demands a balance of skills in all of the three areas above.
 You’ll need to be skilled in all three areas to survive, and committed to a professional development plan in all three areas to thrive.

 Great voice but weak on marketing?